orbizzz/NeuPIMs/README.md

 # NeuPIMs Simulator

 This is NeuPIMs cycle-accurate simulator.
-We integrate NPU simulator and PIM simulator to implement NeuPIMs simulator.
+We integrate open-source [NPU simulator](https://github.com/PSAL-POSTECH/ONNXim) and PIM simulator to implement NeuPIMs simulator.

 ### Publication